-Last year the University of California, Davis invited three invited three architects to compete for the chance to design their new $30 million art museum, slated to open in 2016.
+Last year the University of California, Davis invited three architectsto compete for the chance to design their new $30 million art museum, slated to open in 2016.
 The competition was a design-build affair, with each entrant being asked to pair up with a contractor and submit a holistic design.
-For those who missed it, SO – IL were announced yesterday as the winners of the competition.
+For those who missed it, SO - IL were announced yesterday as the winners of the competition.

-Here we present one of two runner-up submissions from WORKac.
-The concept revolves around creating a distinctive beacon, which would be a center point for an overlap between art, higher-education, and everyday-life.
+Here we present one of two runner-up submissions, this one from WORKac.
+The concept revolves around creating a distinctive beacon, which would be a centerpoint for an overlap between art, higher-education, and everyday-life.
 The parallelogram form is intended to create a dynamic space which creates opportunities for interplay with the proposed landscape and surrounding area.
 Inside a collection of formal and informal, open and intimate are arranged along two axes, pinned together with a bright common space.

 Read the architects description after the break...